 By doing this you can enjoy the Great Bustards without making them nervous and risking their breeding

 The only advice I would add to the code is take a picnic, plenty to drink and simply stop where you can on the N123 between Castro Verde and Mértola.
 You may have to sit for a while but there is a very good chance you’ll see them from the road.
-Even if you don’t see them though there is plenty of beauty to observe when on these High Plains (Steppe).
+Do note though there is now a minimum speed limit on the N123 so you cannot dawdle, and the solid white line means you have to pull off the road if you want to stop the car.
+Even if you are unable to stop though there is plenty of beauty to observe when on these High Plains (Steppe).